chabb/load-balancer/README.md

 ng build --prod --base-href "https://chabb.github.io/load-balancer/" ngh
 ```
 We should pass the commitId to the app, so we can be sure on which commit we are
+BTW, it's quite miserable, in the sense that it does not track version number.
+But it's still
+possible to do a rollback, as we have the history of the different deploymeny

 ## Manual